 Square Root Calculator

-Calculate square roots, cube roots, and nth roots of any number.
-Simplify radicals to exact form (e.g., √72 = 6√2), view prime factorization, step-by-step solutions, and identify perfect squares.
-Supports imaginary numbers and a complete reference table.
+Calculate square roots, cube roots, and nth roots.
+Simplify radicals to exact form, view prime factorization, and get step-by-step solutions.

 Supports integers, decimals, and negative numbers.